Syndicode

 • Narrowing down the target audience.

-• Identifying the key pain points of the potential customers and the solutions to these issues available on the market.
+• Identifying the key pain points of potential customers and the solutions to these issues available on the market.

 • Defining how you are going to address these pain points with your product.